moonstripe/kojinglick/content/using-github-as-cms.md

 ### Building Out the Blog Routes

-To be able to view the "/content/welcome.md" post you made from your new Post island, we need to alter the "/routes/[name].tsx".
-Initialize the file we did before:

-    /** @jsx h */
-    import { h, Fragment } from "preact";
-    import { Handlers, PageProps } from "$fresh/server.ts";
-    import { Marked } from "markdown";
-    import Post from '../islands/Post.tsx'

-This is a lot like when you created the blog index, but this time we're also importing a Markdown parser.
+Making an individual blog article is like when you created the blog index, but this time we're also importing a Markdown parser.
 We do this by adding the following line to "import_map.json" like this:

+    // import_map.json
     {
         "imports": {
             "fresh/": "https://deno.land/x/fresh@1.0.1/",